textileio/papers/draft.md

 Certain TID *variants* may be more appropriate than others in specific contexts.
-For example, Textile provides an *access-controlled* Thread variant, which supports various collaborative structures --- e.g., social media feeds, shared documents, blogs, photo albums, etc.
+For example, Textile provides an *access-controlled* Thread variant, which supports various collaborative structures --- e.g. social media feeds, shared documents, blogs, photo albums, etc.

 Raw